This pumpkin bread with streusel topping is so good! It is moist and subtly spiced, with a crumbly pecan streusel and a maple glaze.

 - In a large bowl, whisk together the canned pumpkin, the white sugar, brown sugar, oil, eggs, water and vanilla, until smooth and combined.

 - In a separate bowl, whisk together flour, baking soda, baking powder, cinnamon, ginger, cloves and salt.
+Add the dry ingredients all at once to the wet, and stir until just combined without over mixing.

 - Pour batter into prepared pan.
 Evenly scatter the top with the prepared streusel.